 - Administrator can set the maximum number of students from a list in the module configuration page.

 - Teachers can create some examination dates.
-They define date, time, and place of the examination.
+They define date, time, and place of the examination and the last date for submission.
 Furthermore they define maximum number of students and maximum number of points.

 - Actual number of points can be entered and lists with points with our without student names can be viewed/printed.
 The list without names uses student IDs if defined.
 If not, names are still used.